 • Font size should be 10-12 points

-• Margins can be 0.5 to 1 inch [Note: can adjust to make your resume neatly fit one page]
+• Margins can be 0.5 to 1 inch [Note: you can adjust margins to make your resume neatly fit on one page]

 • Bolding and italicizing is used minimally and consistently to emphasize what is important